opennars/Metrics/README.md

 Default user/password is: admin/admin

+Select add new data source and choose Graphite.

-Set the Grafana datasource to the virtual IP address from the inspect command above, using port 80:
+Set the URL to the virtual IP address from the inspect command above, using port 80:
 example: http://172.19.0.2:80

 Import dashboard